1. Introduction

 3. The NSC in relation to nuclear safety and the safety of controlled facilities: advise the CEO and the Council; review and assess the effectiveness of standards, codes, practices and procedures; develop detailed policies and prepare draft publications to promote uniform national standards; and report to the CEO on matters relating to nuclear safety and the safety of controlled facilities (see Part 4, section 26 of the Act).

-Australian jurisdictions support the role of RHC under the ARPANS Act, through the 1999 Council of Australian Government (COAG) agreement to promote national uniformity, given their constitutional responsibility and authority for radiation protection legislation in their respective jurisdictions.
+Australian jurisdictions support the role of RHC under the ARPANS Act, through the 1999 Council of Australian Government (COAG) agreement to promote national uniformity through the development of, and commitment to the National Directory for Radiation Protection (NDRP) and its 2021 revision to a second edition, NDRP2.
+Jurisdiction support for the functions of RHC is essential given that each jurisdiction has responsibility and authority for its own radiation protection legislation.

 2.2 Membership

-For Council, broad representation from a wide range of professional backgrounds, skill sets and qualifications is sought in order to enable Council to generate independent, informed and objective advice of high quality on a broad range of issues.
-The Act stipulates (Part 4, Section 21 of the Act) that, in addition to the CEO and a person to represent the interests of the general public, one member must be nominated by the Chief Minister for the Northern Territory, and two must be radiation control officers.
+For Council, broad representation from a wide range of professional backgrounds, skillsets and qualifications is sought in order to enable Council to generate independent, informed and objective advice of high quality on a broad range of issues.
+The Act stipulates (Part 4, Section 21) that, in addition to the CEO and a person to represent the interests of the general public, one member must be nominated by the Chief Minister for the Northern Territory, and two must be radiation control officers.
 Up to eight other members may be appointed.
-ARPANSA will invite nominations of radiation control officers from the States and Territories, seek nominations from the Chief Minister for the Northern Territory and invite nominations of a member to represent the interest of the general public and ‘other’ members.
+ARPANSA will invite nominations of radiation control officers from the States and Territories, seek nominations from the Chief Minister for the Northern Territory and invite nominations of a member to represent the interest of the general public and ‘other’ members with nominees to be appointed by the Minister.

 The RHC comprises (Part 4, Section 24 of the Act), in addition to the CEO and a person to represent the interests of the general public, radiation control officers to represent each State and Territory.
 Radiation control officers are expected to have their jurisdictions’ authority to engage in discussions and provide advice for promoting national uniformity.
 The Act also requires one member of the RHC to be a representative of the NSC, and allows up to two other members.
 ARPANSA will invite nominations of all members of the RHC.